Fascination is the DNA of Innovation

 That's why Google gives its workforce 20% of their time to explore projects on their own.
 That's why 3M and W.L.
 Gore do something similar.
 They know that the root of innovation is fascination.

-If you, or the people who report to you, are not currently in a state of fascination about work it's time to turn things around.
+If you, or the people who report to you, are not currently in a state of fascination it's time to turn things around.
 That is, IF you want to spark some innovation.

 How do you do this?

-For starters, here's one simple way, excerpted from Awake at the Wheel, just to get things rolling.
+For starters, here's one way, excerpted from Awake at the Wheel.

 THE SEED OF FASCINATION

-1. On a piece of paper, create three parallel headlines -- "What Fascinates Me," "People I Admire," and "What I Would Do If I Had More Time or Knew I Couldn't Fail."
+1. On a piece of paper, create three parallel headlines -- "What Fascinates Me," "People I Admire," and "What I Would Do If I Knew I Couldn't Fail."

-2. Jot down at least TEN responses beneath each headline.
+2. Jot down at least five responses beneath each headline.

 3. Look for intriguing, new connections between your responses.
 Any insights?
-New possibilities?
 Ahas?

-6. Circle your three favorite ideas and brainstorm them with a friend.
+5. Circle your favorite idea and brainstorm it with a friend.
 Then pitch anyone who's influence can help you launch your ideas for how to bring more fascinating projects into your work life.

 Post a comment